Precision Medicine and Data Sciences Team

 Aniket Alurwar is a clinical informatics specialist at the Center for Precision Medicine and Data Sciences.
 He has 10 years of experience in data analytics and provides expertise in designing, creating, deploying and managing the data for clinical research projects at UC Davis.
 His passion includes creating artificial intelligence/machine learning models and their application in the healthcare industry.

 Aniket has a master’s degree (MS) in computer science from Southern Illinois University at Edwardsville.
-Prior to joining UC Davis Health, he worked at various FORTUNE 500 companies implementing the complete data analytics life cycle starting from acquisition of data from heterogenous sources, organizing and integrating those data sources in a central data lake, to creating various reports, dashboards and portals which those companies use to run their businesses.
+Prior to joining UC Davis Health, he worked at various FORTUNE 500 companies implementing the complete data analytics life cycle starting from acquisition of data from heterogeneous sources, organizing and integrating those data sources in a central data lake, to creating various reports, dashboards and portals which those companies use to run their businesses.

-Manager, Precision Nutrition Program
+Precision Nutrition Scientific Officer